EdHubbell/XamarinFormsOauth2Demo/README.md

 1.3.X allows for the ability to just set a MainPage, which looks like a logical way to do things.
 For reference, take a look here: http://developer.xamarin.com/guides/cross-platform/xamarin-forms/working-with/app-lifecycle/

 This is just a demo that allows you to see all the various config screens that you'll encounter when setting up a Google app.
 I included the api keys and whatnot, as I don't see any reason not to.
 It isn't a real app.
+If you set up your app to use this apps credentials, then you'll probably be bummed when I delete the app from my Google account.
+Or when I die.
+Or whatever.

 The app starts on a start page that has a button that says 'Log On With Google'.
 I'd love to get more auth methods in here.
 I'd especially love to see a demo of native Facebook auth in a Xamarin.Forms app.